FamilySearch Features of

-Ancestral Quest is a full-featured family tree records manager that has been available for Windows users since 1994.
+Ancestral Quest is a full-featured family tree records manager that has been available for Windows users since 1994, and Mac users since 2015.
 Over the years, Incline Software has licensed the software to be modified by many different companies and sold under many different names.
 Ancestral Quest, along with its licensed derivatives, is arguably one of the most widely used family tree software products in the world*.
 (See product description.)

 Who Should Use Ancestral Quest?